aws-samples/karpenter-blueprints/blueprints/nvidia-gpu-workload/README.md

 ## Deploy NVIDIA device plugin for Kubernetes

 The [NVIDIA device plugin for Kubernetes](https://github.com/NVIDIA/k8s-device-plugin) is used to advertise the number of GPUs on the host to Kubernetes so that this information can be used for scheduling purposes.
 You can install the NVIDIA device plugin with helm.
-We recommend you to add a node selector so the device plugin is only schedule on nodes with NVIDIA GPUs, as these are what we are using in this tutorial.

 To install the device plugin run the following: